Leader's Waist Turn - East Coast Swing

 Losing your balance.
 Stay groundedâimagine youâve got butter on your shoes, not rockets.

-đŞŠÂ In a NutshellâŚ
+đȘ© In a NutshellâŠ

 The Leaderâs Waist Turn is your time to shine, twist, and spice up your swing.
 Use it as a surprise, a smooth transition, or a moment to show your dance floor charm.
+Remember, East Coast Swing is all about fun.
+So, donât take yourself too seriouslyâdance with joy, mess up with confidence, and turn like nobodyâs watching (but they probably are, because you look awesome).

 Want to learn it in person (with less tripping)?
 Join us for a dance lesson or class!
-We promise great music, fun moves, and maybe a few more twisty tricks up our sleeves. đđş
+We promise great music, fun moves, and maybe a few more twisty tricks up our sleeves. đđș

 Comments